A GUIDE TO GETTING PERMANENT RESIDENCY IN IRELAND AFTER STUDY

 Republic of Ireland is a member of the European Union (EU) and hence, falls in the European Economic Area (EEA).
 It means that there is no restriction on the movement of persons from any of the EU member countries to Ireland and vice-versa.

 Those who seek to eventually settle down in Ireland are required to get ‘D’ visas.
-One can get visa to Ireland by applying online and then submitting the relevant documents at the Embassy, consulate or designated visa offices in one’s respective country.
+One can get a visa to Ireland by applying online and then submitting the relevant documents at the Embassy, consulate, or designated visa offices in one’s respective country.

 Getting a work permit

-To work in Ireland, one first needs to apply for work permit.
+To work in Ireland, one first needs to apply for a work permit.
 There are two types of work permits issued to foreign nationals.
 They are Critical Skills Employment Permit and General Employment Permit.
-The Critical Skills Employment permit is issued to those individuals who possess skills and expertise in areas such as web designing, programming, Chemical Science, Engineering, IT Project Management, Nursing etc. General Employment Permit is issued to those individuals who possess skills that are in short supply in Ireland and which do not fall in the list of jobs ineligible for employment permit.
+The Critical Skills Employment permit is issued to those individuals who possess skills and expertise in areas such as web designing, programming, Chemical Science, Engineering, IT Project Management, Nursing, etc. A General Employment Permit is issued to those individuals who possess skills that are in short supply in Ireland and that do not fall on the list of jobs ineligible for an employment permit.

-However, to get the above mentioned permits, one must first secure a job in Ireland.
-A work permit is not issued to an individual who does not have a job offer from an Irish employer or if the yearly remuneration offered is less than €30,000 (for Critical Skills Permit) or €27,000 (for General Employment Permit).
+However, to get the above-mentioned permits, one must first secure a job in Ireland.
+A work permit is not issued to an individual who does not have a job offer from an Irish employer or if the yearly remuneration offered is less than €30,000 (for a Critical Skills Permit) or €27,000 (for a General Employment Permit).

 How to get permanent residency in Ireland

 The average tuition fees for undergraduate courses in universities in Ireland range from €9000 (Rs.
 7,03,800) to €45,000 (Rs.
 35,19,000) per year and for Masters and Ph.D. it ranges from €9,150 (Rs.7,15,530) to €37,000 (Rs.
 28,93,400) per year.
-Courses such as Business Management and Medicine from top ranked universities could be as high as Rs 35 Lakhs per annum.
+Courses such as Business Management and Medicine from top-ranked universities could be as high as Rs 35 Lakhs per annum.
 Student Cover provides unsecured education loans of up to Rs.
 40 lakhs to students who wish to pursue higher education in countries like Ireland.
-Click here to know more about Student Cover’s education loans to study abroad.
+Click here to learn more about Student Cover’s education loan to study abroad.

-1. Apply for ‘D’ Visa – As mentioned earlier, one requires ‘D’ visa if he or she is going to stay in Ireland for more than 90 days or three months.
-In order to get the visa, one must be proficient in English language.
-One is required to score well in English language tests such as International English Language Testing System (IELTS), Test of English as Foreign Language (TOEFL) or Pearson’s Test in English (PTE) in order to get the visa.
+• Apply for a ‘D’ Visa – As mentioned earlier, one requires a ‘D’ visa if he or she is going to stay in Ireland for more than 90 days or three months.
+In order to get a visa, one must be proficient in the English language.
+One is required to score well in English language tests such as the International English Language Testing System (IELTS), Test of English as Foreign Language (TOEFL), or Pearson’s Test in English (PTE) in order to get the visa.

-2. Apply for Residence Permit – A citizen or Non-EU and Non-EEA country is required to register for residence permit if he or she is going to stay in Ireland for more than 3 months.
+• Apply for Residence Permit – A citizen of non-EU and non-EEA countries is required to register for a residence permit if he or she is going to stay in Ireland for more than 3 months.
 One can register for the permit at any local Grada National Immigration Bureau (GNIB), a unit of Ireland’s national police force.
 The registration fee at GNIB is €300.

-3. Apply for job – In order to get work permit, a student should have a job offer from EEA employer who has the requisite permission to operate in Ireland.
-One should also apply for job that falls in Highly Skilled Eligible Occupation List.
-However, one should accept only that job offer where the annual remuneration is €30,000 (in case of Critical Skills Permit) or €27,000 (in case of General Employment Permit).
+• Apply for a job – In order to get a work permit, a student should have a job offer from an EEA employer who has the requisite permission to operate in Ireland.
+One should also apply for a job that falls in the Highly Skilled Eligible Occupation List.
+However, one should accept only that job offer where the annual remuneration is €30,000 (in case of a Critical Skills Permit) or €27,000 (in case of General Employment Permit).

-5. Apply for Permanent Residency in Ireland – While it takes a total of 5 years of stay in Ireland to become eligible to apply for permanent residency in Ireland if one holds General Employment Permit, it requires only 2 years in case of those who hold Critical Skills Employment Permit.
+• Apply for Permanent Residency in Ireland – While it takes a total of 5 years of stay in Ireland to become eligible to apply for permanent residency in Ireland if one holds a General Employment Permit, it requires only 2 years in case of those who hold Critical Skills Employment Permit.
 The completion of 5 years or 2 years is calculated from the time of registration for the residence permit at GNIB.
-After living in Ireland for a period of 5 years post permanent residency, one becomes eligible to apply for citizenship of Ireland if he or she chooses.
+After living in Ireland for 5 years post-permanent residency, one becomes eligible to apply for citizenship of Ireland if he or she chooses.

 Recent Blog Posts